Birmingham riot deaths: Father heard Haroon Jahan hit by car

 "Some of the crowd had recognised some of the occupants in the cars and these cars kept driving back and forward and throwing abuse both ways."

 Mr Jahan told the court that some of the "youngsters" in the crowd were armed with sticks, while others threw bricks or stones at two different cars, smashing their rear windscreens.

 Mr Jahan told the jury he was outside his home in Winson Street, talking to his wife, when he heard "the roar of an engine of a car that was being driven at high speed".

 "It went past the Winson Street junction," he said.
-"I heard the noise go past."'Not slowed down'
+"I heard the noise go past."